Electronic cigarettes (aka “e-cigarettes” or “e-cigs”) are battery-powered devices made to mimic traditional cigarettes.

 Though some studies suggest that e-cigarettes are a healthier alternative to regular cigarettes, they are such an unknown commodity that the jury is very much still out, data-wise.
 In fact, some research indicates that e-cigarettes could be more dangerous than traditional ones.
 Because they have only been on the market for about a decade, there is no research on their long-term effects.

 Three out of four vapers also smoke, which debunks the myth that segueing to vaping allows people to quit.
-Moreover, there have been dozens of e-cigarette explosions in recent years due to the volatility of the lithium-ion battery—the same kind of battery found in exploding hoverboards.
+Moreover, there have been dozens of e-cigarette explosions in recent years due to the volatility of the lithium-ion battery—the same kind of battery found in exploding hoverboards and Samsung Galaxy phones.

-The FDA will start regulating the vape industry in August, but for the past several years, there has been no federal oversight.
-Given that fact, the lack of research, the questionable ingredients, and the volatile batteries, it’s hard to imagine that vaping is a “safer” form of anything.
+The FDA started regulating the vape industry in August 2016, but prior to that there had been no federal oversight.
+Given that lack of regulation, the lack of research, the questionable ingredients, and the volatile batteries, it’s hard to imagine that vaping is a “safer” form of anything.

 A Brief History of E-Cigarettes